jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-02-sample.md

 ----------

 ### IV.
-Adding a font to the parent webpage (versitile layout)
+Adding a font to the parent webpage (versatile layout)

 So far, the edits we made make changes to the map.
-Since the map is in an iFrame in another webpage, we edit it seperatly.
+Since the map is in an iFrame in another web page, we edit it separately.

 1. Open your file `VersitileLayout.html`, or whatever you named the html file that has an iframe containing your map.
 2. In the `<head>`, add a link to your google font. e.g. for Martel, it looks like this: